javonpayne100/CMSC495Capstone/README.md

 #### Branching and Commit Process
 - Create a Branch: Each developer creates a separate feature branch for a specific task (e.g., name-of-team-member/MainMenu; name-of-team-member/TicTacToe.py, etc.).
 - Commit Changes: Developers commit incremental changes with descriptive commit messages (e.g., Added game over condition for TicTacToe.py, Triva.py, Breakout.py).
-- Push Changes: After completing a tasks in a remote branch that was created, developers push the branch to GitHub.
+- Push Changes: After completing tasks in a remote branch that was created, developers push the branch to GitHub.
 - Pull Request (PR): Create a Pull Request for code review.
 Once approved, the changes are merged into the main branch.
 ### Code Review and Merge
 - If changing major game files `.py`, the Git Leader will get approvals from the PR and ensure code quality and functionality.